Make A Donation

 Some notable species that were planted along the forest edge include: Elderberry (Sambucus canadensis), ninebark (Physocarpus opulifolius), and eastern redbud (Cercis canadensis).
 These species are excellent pollinator attractors because of their showy flowers in the spring and summer, and they provide beautiful foliage colors in the fall and winter.

 One option for an end-of-life ceremony at Heritage Acres is to scatter the ashes of your loved one in what we call the “Scatter Garden.”
 This beautiful section is tucked away in the back field.
 The perimeter of the Scatter Garden is lined with eastern red cedar (Juniperus virginiana) and Bradford pear (Pyrus calleryana) trees.
 Soft-stem bulrush (Schoenoplectus tabernaemontani) and sweetgrass (Hierochloe odorata) grow in the center.
-The hardy native goldenrod (Solidago virgaurea) thrives throughout.
-In the future, we will work to increase the biodiversity of the area.
+We are actively working to increase the biodiversity of the area.
 Our goal is to plant native wildflowers along the rim that will bloom with different colors throughout the seasons, in order to have beautiful bouquets available to honor the beloved.
 We also hope to create a walking labyrinth in the center, so visitors can mindfully wander through, thinking fondly of the departed, and finally release their ashes back to the earth.
 Even if you are not planning on scattering someone’s ashes, feel free to visit this peaceful, ceremonial space.

 Are you interested in learning more about Heritage Acres?
 Would you like to get involved?
 Do you have suggestions or feedback for us?
 We’d love to hear from you.